Oyster Cove Chalet

 The apartments underscore the environmentally-friendly personality of Oyster Cove Chalet, having a colour scheme of brown, beige, white and green to echo the palette of the surrounding sand, sky, and forestry; perfect retreat for couples or families who are looking for a short break in Australia’s best natural state.

 Oyster Cove Chalet was built in 2004 on some 6 acres which the previous owners called “Wirreanda”.
-The apartment units is built from an American Barn style design and were originally decorated in a Tuscan style with furniture and fittings.
+The luxurious rooms are built from an American Barn style design and were originally decorated in a Tuscan style with furniture and fittings.
 The grounds were developed to what could be called a “parkland”layout with large cut grass areas with specimen trees gracing the the areas.
+The proprerty is teeming with native animals and birdlife.

-Since 2013, the apartment units have been refurnished to keep up with the modern and cosy interior, that the travellers are after.
+Since 2013, the apartment units have been refurnished and modernised.

 Located just outside of the township of Snug, Snug Falls is a beautiful waterfall above an idyllic river bed.
 The walking track is just over an hour return from the parking bay just off an unsealed access road.
 The track is all downhill on the way to the falls and all uphill on the way back.
 The footing is a little rocky and uneven in places but generally quite easy walking.The walk itself is only 1 hour, 2km return along an undulating trail, making it a great short walk for those in the area.